Matthew the Tax Collector – A Proven Eyewitness

 Matthew was an eyewitness to many of the events he wrote about

 Many “Bible scholars” claim that Matthew relied on Mark’s gospel as the primary source to write his gospel.
-Why would Matthew, one of Jesus’ twelve apostles, and a tax collector, rely so much on Mark’s account?
+Why would Matthew the tax collector, one of Jesus’ twelve apostles, rely so much on Mark’s account?
 The answer?
 He didn’t.
 He was an eyewitness of much of what he wrote, so there was no need for him rely on Mark, who was not an eyewitness, but a recorder of the apostle Peter’s memories (1 Peter 5:13).
 Both Matthew and Mark wrote their gospels “inspired by God” (2 Timothy 3:16).

 Matthew the Tax Collector